This research has resulted in scholarly journal publications and end-user reports:

 Additionally, this research has been disseminated through several presentations:

-This research project has held several key end-user oriented workshops:
+This research project has held several key end-user oriented meetings and workshops: